-Ambient computing is in the air
+Ambient computing is in the air, but what is it?

 The device will fall under Surface branding and will be designed to fix what’s broken about the smartphone experience, without itself being considered a smartphone.

-(Rumors suggest that Microsoft is working on a Cortana-powered speaker to replace meeting-room conference call systems, and some have called this an ambient computing device.)
+(Rumours suggest that Microsoft is working on a Cortana-powered speaker to replace meeting-room conference call systems, and some have called this an ambient computing device).

+Time will tell.
 In fact, the ambient computing buzzword has been around since the 1990s.
 But until recently, it’s been more aspirational than accurate.

 Here’s how to understand ambient computing.

 At the dawn of the personal computing revolution, people “operated” a computer.
 They sat down and did computing — often programming.
 Later, with the application explosion, operators became “users.”

 People used computers for purposes other than programming or operating a computer — like balancing their checkbooks or playing video games.

 All computing uses so far have required a cognitive shift from doing something in the real world to operating or using a computer.